Wedding loans from $2,100 to $15,000. Make your special day one to remember. Get a fast outcome within 60 minutes*. No paperwork, 100% online.

 Monzi is a 100% online lender-finder service.
 In short, we employ some of the latest in banking technology to provide a seamless and streamlined service for Aussie consumers.
 However, behind our tech-centric business model, are Aussies just like you, working out of an office in a leafy inner-city suburb of Brisbane.

 In essence, we are in the business of matching everyday Australian consumers with quality online lenders.
 Moreover, we’ve built up a trusted network online credit providers over time.
-Therefore, if you’re looking for lenders offering personal loans from $300 to $10,000, consider applying with Monzi.
+Therefore, if you’re looking for lenders offering wedding loan from $2,100 to $15,000, consider applying with Monzi.

 How do I apply for a wedding loan?